fmichea/sm64-livesplit-autosplitter/README.md

 There are 4 basic types of splits that can be defined:

 - Star requirement split (stage, single star): when grabbing a certain number of stars.
 These split depending on a few conditions.
+    - "HMC (15)"
 - Bowser splits: split on bowser only after the key has been grabbed.
+    - "Bowser 3"
+    - "Key 1 (9)"
 - Door split: split when touching either the basement door or the upstairs door.
+    - "Upstairs (74)"
-- Castle movement split: when measuring time between two stages (eg. Lakitu Skip, Mips Clip, ...)
+- Castle movement split: when measuring time between two stages
+    - "Lakitu Skip"
+    - "Mips"

 ## Format Explained